 HIKE TO: Deer Lakes, Duck Lake, Pika Lake, Barney Lake TRAIL: Mammoth Crest to Duck Pass MILES: 16.44 miles TIME: 7:17 hrs moving time (1 night) DATE I WENT: 7/4/20 - 7/5/20 DIFFICULTY: moderate ELEVATION: 11254 ft ELEVATION GAIN/ LOSS: 3748 ft HIKE PERMIT: yes for overnight backcounty camping, no for day hikes PARKING PERMIT: no LOCATION: Eastern Sierra/ Inyo National Forest/ Ansel Adams Wilderness

-This loop tours the Mammoth Lakes area of Ansel Adams Wilderness and passes 17 alpine lakes.
+The Mammoth Crest to Duck Lake hiking loop tours the Mammoth Lakes area of Ansel Adams Wilderness and passes 17 alpine lakes.
 Most of these lakes are popular tourist destinations but Deer Lakes is less-trafficked and still very pristine so please do your part in recreating responsibly and Leave No Trace.

 This trail can be done as a 16.4-mile loop in a day hike, overnight hike, or even just a 12.4-mile day hike to Deer Lakes which is what I did my first time here.
 If you want to camp at Duck Lake but couldn’t get permits, this trail allows you to camp there as well after your first night.
 Our planned trip was 2 nights: first night at Deer Lakes (as that’s what the permit was for), the second night at Pika/Duck Lake.
 But it was such as easy hike the second day that we just hiked out.

-Backpacking Trip Report: Mammoth Crest Loop
+Backpacking Trip Report: Mammoth Crest Loop to Deer Lakes and Duck Lake

 The trail requires a little bit of cross-country hiking (no established trails/ route-finding).

 [Saturday, July 4, 2020] The Mammoth Crest Trail Loop starts at the Crystal Lake trailhead for the first 1.1 miles and climbs about 700 ft in elevation before you reach a junction and continue right (going straight leads to Crystal Lake and the base of Crystal Crag Approach) for another 0.9 miles.
-As the trail continues to climb up higher and out of the town of Mammoth Lakes, the views open up and you will start to see the Mammoth Lakes basin which include: McCloud Lake, Horseshoe Lake, Lake George, Twin Lakes, Crystal Lake, Lake Mamie
+As the trail continues to climb up higher and out of the town of Mammoth Lakes, the views open up and you will start to see the Mammoth Lakes basin which includes: McCloud Lake, Horseshoe Lake, Lake George, Twin Lakes, Crystal Lake, Lake Mamie

 Fun fact: up here, you’re by the junction and hike through three different counties: Mono County, Madera County, and Fresno County.

-We had a leisurely morning and a late start on the trail at 12:20 pm but I felt so exhausted that we ended up taking a half hour food/ shade break.
+We had a leisurely morning and a late start on the trail at 12:20 pm but I felt so exhausted that we ended up taking a half-hour food/ shade break.

 2.4 four miles further and 835 ft elevation later (4.4 miles from the start), the trail tops out at 11,195 ft.
-The trail opens up to a chute on the left side with beautiful views of the wilderness encircled by this loop trail.
+The Mammoth Crest trail opens up to a chute on the left side with beautiful views of the wilderness encircled by this loop trail.

-Deer Lakes which consists of 3 lakes: upper deer lake, middle deer lake, and lower deer lake.
-From the chute, you’ll get your first view of the lakes within 10 mins and then the trail becomes a little slipperier with tiny little rocks on the trail going down, descending 552 ft in 1.2 miles to reach the middle lake.
-Once you reach the middle Deer Lake, you’ll have to climb back up to get to the upper lake.
+Deer Lakes consists of 3 lakes: upper deer lake, middle deer lake, and lower deer lake.
+From the chute, you’ll get your first view of the lakes within 10 mins and then the trail becomes a little slipperier with tiny little rocks on the trail going down, descending 552 ft in 1.2 miles to reach the middle deer lake.
+Once you reach the middle Deer Lake, you’ll have to climb back up to get to the upper Deer lake.
 At 6.2 miles from the trailhead sits Upper Deer Lake at 10986 ft, my favorite of the three and where we chose to camp.

 We were back at camp by 6:30 pm.
 I made sure to pack the larger 3-door Big Agnes tent because I knew we would have plenty of time to just hang out and hide from the bugs, which worked out great with Kinga’s two small dogs.
 I also rarely pack a book but again, I knew I’d have extra time so I read a little, we made dinner, and came out to see the sunset glow from 8:10 – 8:20 pm.